 Resale differs from 'retail' in that it implies purchasing merchandise from individuals vs. suppliers.
 Payment is made for articles as they are taken into inventory (where payment is made in consignment when an item sells).

-The program keeps track of amounts paid for items, sales amounts and computes profit/loss per item, per period and per category.
+The program keeps track of amounts paid for items, sales amounts and computes profit.

 This software has a shop account for transacting in merchandise purchased from designers, other suppliers and businesses.